scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 .. https://github.com/aaren/notedown

-Similar notebook-Markdown conversion capabilities are provided by notedown :cite:`notedown`.
+Similar notebook–Markdown conversion capabilities are provided by notedown :cite:`notedown`.
 Unlike podoc, notedown allows configuration of which types of Markdown code blocks are converted into notebook code cells.
 This allows code blocks representing literal code that is not executed.  notedown can also